Taxation Courses

 Legal Elements of Accounting

 This mini-class introduces accounting from a mixed law and business perspective.
 It covers basic concepts and vocabulary of accounting, not so much to instill proficiency with the mechanics of debits and credits as to serve as a foundation from which to understand financial statements.
 The course then examines accounting from a legal perspective, including consideration of common accounting decisions with potential legal ramifications.
 It also analyzes throughout the reasons for and roles of financial accounting and auditing, as well as the incentives of various persons involved in producing, regulating, and consuming financial accounting information.
 The seminar will touch on some limitations of, and divergent results possible under, generally accepted accounting principles.
 Current cases, proposals, and controversies will be discussed.
 Attendance and participation will be very important.
-Grades will be based on a take-home assignment.
+Grades will be based on an exam.
 Students with substantial prior exposure to accounting (such as students with an MBA, joint MBA/JD students, and undergraduate finance or accounting majors) may not take the course for credit.
-This class has a final take-home exam.
+This is a short class meeting from 8:30-9:35AM January 8-12, 16-19.

 Previously: